 Interestingly, unlike the previous lockdown, the housing sector is still allowed to operate in the following four weeks.

 The FTSE 250 property construction firm, Redrow, is to start offering home offices in their new builds for the first time in history.
 This follows a rise in buyer demand for greater space to both live and work in since lockdown started earlier this year.
-Buyers would be provided with home office options, including built-in desks and cupboard space.
+Buyers would be provided with home office options, including built-in desks and cupboard space which will also add value to the home overall.

 It was recently announced that the furlough scheme has been extended until March 2021, along with the continued closure of most office buildings in the UK as employees are advised to work from home.